 The Dried Urine Test for Comprehensive Hormones (DUTCH) is a functional medicine test which profiles sex and adrenal hormones and their metabolites.
 It also includes the daily, free cortisol pattern, organic acids, melatonin (6-OHMS), and 8-OHdG.

-The Comprehensive Hormone Profile assesses hormonal status and endocrine function.
-It profiles estradiol, progesterone, testosterone, DHEA, and cortisol.
+The Basic Hormone Profile assesses hormonal status and endocrine function.
+It profiles estradiol, progesterone, testosterone, DHEA, and AM cortisol.

 The adrenals produce a variety of hormones including cortisol, epinephrine, and norepinephrine, all of which have a stimulating effect on the body.
 When you are under stress, your adrenal glands raise your cortisol levels.
 This is a normal and healthy response to occasional stress.
 However, problems arise when the adrenal glands are constantly being stimulated to release stress hormones.
 Eventually, fatigue sets in, and the overused adrenals can't keep up with this high demand.
 This leads to you feeling exhausted and makes it difficult for you to cope with daily stress.